Favour513/Tactical-Crime-Analysis-Dashboard/README.md

 This project is an interactive Microsoft Power BI dashboard developed to analyze crime patterns, crime severity, incident timing, clearance rates, and the different roles associated with crime incidents.

-The project combines an Executive Dashboard, interactive Tooltip, and Drillthrough page to provide both high-level and detailed crime analysis.
+The project consists of a Main Executive Dashboard, an interactive Tooltip for the scatter chart, and a Drillthrough Page that allows users to explore crime information in greater detail.

 ---

 ## Business Objective

-The objective of this project is to analyze crime patterns and incident characteristics to support data-driven decision-making.
+The objective of this project is to analyze crime data and provide meaningful insights into crime patterns, incident characteristics, resolution status, and crime-related roles.

-The dashboard helps users:
+The dashboard was designed to help users:

-- Monitor overall crime volume and resolution status.
+- Monitor overall crime activity.
-- Analyze crime patterns across different time periods.
+- Analyze crime patterns across different periods.
 - Examine crime severity and incident timing.
+- Compare resolved and unresolved cases.
 - Understand the different roles associated with crime incidents.
-- Explore detailed information about selected crime incidents.
+- Explore selected crime information in greater detail using Drillthrough.
-- Evaluate crime clearance performance.
+- Interactively explore additional information using report tooltips.

 ---